Clayton, Missouri

-Clayton is a city in and the county seat of St. Louis County, Missouri, and borders the independent city of St. Louis.
+Clayton is a city in and the county seat of St. Louis County, Missouri, United States, that borders the west side of the independent city of St. Louis.
 The population was 17,355 at the 2020 census.
 Organized in 1877, the city was named after Ralph Clayton, a citizen who donated the land for the St. Louis County courthouse.

 Geography

 Cityscape

 The architecture of central Clayton reflects its economic activity and eras of growth.
 An impressive collection of mid-century modern low and high rise structures contrast with earlier mansions, stores and flats.
 Its surrounding residential neighborhoods maintain a dense, walkable character and were largely developed in the pre-war era.
 These neighborhoods consist of brick walkups, apartment buildings, mansions and modest single family homes centered around several small business districts.

 Neighborhoods

 Claverach Park

 Claverach Park is a residential neighborhood bounded by Wydown Boulevard on the north, Ridgemoor Drive and Big Bend Boulevard on the east, Clayton Road on the south, and Audubon Drive on the west.
 The neighborhood was planned in the early 1920s by Julius Pitzman who avoided a traditional street grid in favor of curvilinear streets lined by stately trees, one centrally located neighborhood park, and 9 pocket parks.
 Oak Knoll Park, Clayton's second largest park and the former home to the St. Louis Academy of Science, is located in the neighborhood.